osuushi/osuushi.github.com/_posts/2013-10-28-optimization.md

 title: Optimization by accepting side effects
 ---

 Optimization has been fascinating to me for a long time.
-Past the basi techniques of removing code, working in parallel, and vectorization, you start to get into less obvious territory.
+Past the basic techniques of removing code, working in parallel, and vectorization, you start to get into less obvious territory.
 One kind of meta-technique that I've run into over and over again is something I think of as "accepting side effects".
-That's not a perfect term for it, but it will do.

 By "side effects", I don't exactly mean the sense used when talking about functional programming (although that concept is is related).
 What I mean is that you want to achieve a result, and there